jeffreyhwatson/online_outcomes/README.md

 In order to be able to predict unsatisfactory outcomes while there is still time to intervene, we limited the model to data logged upto the halfway of the courses.
 Since the median course length is 240 days, a cutoff point of 120 days was chosen.
 Further, students who withdrew before the 120th day were dropped from the data, since their outcome was fully determined within the 120 day window.

-Data cleaning details for the project can be found here:
+Data preparation, EDA, and feature engineering experiments for the project can be found here:
 [Data Cleaning/EDA Notebook](./notebooks/exploratory/cleaning_eda.ipynb)

 ***